Operations

 GetItem

-Reads based on primary key.
+Reads based on primary key to retrieve one item.
 Primary key can be HASH or HASH + RANGE.
 Eventually Consistent Read.
 Option to use Strongly Consistent Reads (more RCU, hence might take longer).
 ProjectedExpression can be specified to retrieve only certain attributes.

 Query